• BaumannLab-June2022A

 Lucas-Jones-grad

-Lucas Jones started in summer 2019 as a master student in the Baumann lab after getting his bachelors degree from the University of Connecticut.
-He first volunteered in our lab 2017 and because of his dedication and experimental talent quickly became an indispensable asset to our scientific operations.
-He continued to leverage his familiarity with our rearing system to further investigate the climate sensitivity and population characteristics of Northern sand lance (Ammodytes dubius), an important winter-spawning forage fish in the Gulf of Maine.
-For his actual Master thesis research, Lucas again broadened his skill set and ventured into genomics and bioinformatics, graduated in December 2021 with a thesis titled:
+He first volunteered as an undergraduate student in 2017 and because of his dedication and experimental talent quickly became an indispensable asset to our scientific operations.
+He then continued to leverage his familiarity with our rearing system to further investigate the climate sensitivity and population characteristics of Northern sand lance (Ammodytes dubius), an important winter-spawning forage fish in the Gulf of Maine.
+In 2019, after getting his bachelors degree from the University of Connecticut, he became a graduate student and for his Master thesis research he broadened his skill set again and ventured into genomics and bioinformatics.
+In December 2021, he presented his M.S. thesis titled:

 "Using low-coverage, whole genome sequencing to study Northern sand lance (Ammodytes dubius) population connectivity in the Northwest Atlantic" (UConn Library Digital Repository)